 The maps have their own menu item, and can also be created from the toolbar icon or the menu (Map-->New Map).
 The user can create as many map views as they like within a project, and can customise what is shown on each one.
 The right-click Clone option allows you to create and modify copies of existing maps.
 Like all other artefacts, maps can be saved as templates and shared between projects, although the shapefiles will not be included, and are only linked to a specific (potentially shared) folder location.

 Maps provide an integrated spatial visualisation of your data.
 The base maps are provided by Microsoft Bings maps (and thus require an internet connection to display - the maps will still function without this, but will not show base mapping).
 The maps assume any lat / lon data provided is in the WGS84 geoid (we do not currently convert from other geoids e.g. ED50, but the location differences will be small for the spatial scales relevant to geochemistry).
 The Bing map background supports four styles, which can be changed from the dropdown menu in the top left of the map display.
 We provide a plain white background option to allow you to provide your own base mapping as Shapefiles, if you prefer this.

-When first created the maps default to a full world view, to ensure you do not miss any relevant data, and can see the full context of your data, but you can readily zoom to your data extent using the toolbar just above the map (fourth icon from the left).
+When first created the maps default to a full world view, to ensure you do not miss any relevant data, and can see the full context of your data, but you can readily zoom to your data extent using the toolbar just above the map (fifth icon from the left).
 Maps will subsequently remember the view selected.

 Maps and your data

 By default the maps show the sites in the project which have data, with a triangle denoting a well site, and a square denoting a non-well site (e.g. an outcrop or seep sample, or set of samples).
 The size of the symbol can be set in the Map Settings dialogue, as well as the default window opening size.